eobrain/funcgo/doc/reference.md

 		squares
 	=> [0, 1, 4, 9, 16, 25, 36, 49, 64, 81]
 ```
+And here the value returned from a `for` loop is actually the vector
+of the values generated on each iteration.
+(Called a _list
+comprehension_ in some language.)

 ## Syntax

 Unlike some languages, newlines can be significant in Funcgo.
 This
-happens when you have multiple expressions inside each construct.
-For
+happens when you have multiple expressions inside curly braces or at
-example in the `if` statement below the two `println` expressions must
-be separated by a newline.
-(In this case we are ignoring the values
-returned by the two expressions, the latter of which is returned by
-the `if`.
-Instead we are using these expressions for their
-side-effects/
+the top level of the source file.

 ```go
 		if a < b {